Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Tap the gear icon in the upper right corner.

-Tap "Cloud Services" on the Settings screen.
+Tap " Services" on the Settings screen.

-Turn on "Cloud Services" and connect it to SwitchBot Hub products in your account.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25999686427031)